-- Penhorn Creek The Proposed Project would not result in a change in stratification within Penhorn Creek.
-The culvert extensions will be sized to maintain the existing flow pattern and will not contribute to stratification of the creek. - Hudson River The conversion of 1.5 acres of Hudson River bottom sediment to soilcrete will not result in a change in the existing stratification pattern within the Hudson River.
-The soilcrete will not modify flow patterns such that stratification is affected.
+- Penhorn Creek The Proposed Project will not result in a change in stratification within Penhorn Creek.
+The proposed culverts and culvert extensions will be sized to maintain the existing flow pattern and will not contribute to stratification of the creek. - Hudson River The conversion of 3 acres of Hudson River bottom sediment to soilcrete will not result in a change in the existing stratification pattern within the Hudson River.
+About 2.3 acres of the soilcrete will be approximately level with the surrounding riverbed while the remaining 0.7 acres will be elevated 1 to 2 feet above the existing river bottom.
+This change in elevation will not modify overall flow patterns such that stratification is affected.